Programs

 Too many good ones to list!
 Your task is to ask any locals you meet, “What’s your favorite restaurant?”
 Then you can spend the summer deciding for yourself.

-Food within quick walking distance of campus include McDonald’s and Subway (along 24th and Cuming Streets) or the café at the Joslyn Art Museum (24th and Dodge).
-You can grab a burger at The Session Room (1502 Mike Fahey Street), a taco at Hook and Lime (735 N. 14th Street), or check out The Matt or Liberty Tavern (Hilton Hotel), both just west of the CHI Health Center on 13th and Cass Streets.
+Food within quick walking distance of campus include McDonald’s and Subway (along 24th and Cuming Streets).
+You can grab a burger at The Session Room (1502 Mike Fahey Street), a taco at Hook and Lime (735 N. 14th Street), or check out The Matt just west of the CHI Health Center on 13th and Cass Streets.
 The Old Market is just a little further south and has numerous restaurants from which to choose.

 Golf Courses